warehouse-pg/whpg-docs/docs/docs/7x/install_guide/preinstall_concepts.md

 ### <a id="topic5"></a>Segment Redundancy & Mirroring

 When you deploy your WarehousePG cluster, you have the option to configure *mirror* segments.
 Mirror segments allow database queries to fail over to a backup segment if the primary segment becomes unavailable.
-Mirroring is a requirement for VMware-supported production WarehousePG clusters.
+Mirroring is a requirement for production WarehousePG clusters.

 A mirror segment must always reside on a different host than its primary segment.
 Mirror segments can be arranged across the hosts in the system in one of two standard configurations, or in a custom configuration you design.
 The default configuration, called *__group__* mirroring, places the mirror segments for all primary segments on one other host.
 Another option, called *__spread__* mirroring, spreads mirrors for each host's primary segments over the remaining hosts.
 Spread mirroring requires that there be more hosts in the system than there are primary segments on the host.
 On hosts with multiple network interfaces, the primary and mirror segments are distributed equally among the interfaces.
 The following figure shows how table data is distributed across the segments when the default group mirroring option is configured.